B.S. Degree in Mathematics with Actuarial Concentration

-An OC graduate with a Bachelor of Science degree in Mathematics with Actuarial Concentration will:
+An OC graduate with a Bachelor of Science degree in Mathematics will:

 - Exhibit the ability to adapt to new environments and advances in technology, apply research methodologies, and to learn independently.

 - Work effectively with others, including the ability to describe mathematical problems, solutions, proofs, and logical arguments in a clear, concise manner using both written and oral communication.

 - Demonstrate a thorough knowledge of the liberal arts, living as a person of integrity with an ability to think, act, and communicate from a Christian worldview in all areas of life.

 Student must complete a minimum of 126 hours including the major, core, and minor if required.
 Elective hours may be needed to reach 126 hours.

 - MATH-2114 Calculus I with Analytical Geometry